AlexBezuska/response/README.md

 * ipad Mini 768px, 1024px, 1
 * ipad Retina 1536px, 2048px, 2
 * most common screen resolution (as of 04-23-14) 1366x768px, 1

+###splits roadmap

+*  eleminate need to prefix URLs with 'http://'
+*  Library of devices and allow users to select groups of devices.
+*  add feature to rotate devices
+*  add ability to select independant urls per device